Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > **Equipment**
 >
+> - [ ] Add 3 Adventuring Rations to your character's inventory
-> - [ ] Add 25 Currency Units to your character's inventory
+> - [ ] Add 24 Currency Units to your character's inventory
 >   - You can spend these Currency Units to purchase items from the World Kit being used

 # 3. Adventuring